Véronique Vendell

-Véronique Vendell (born Véronique Duraffourd, 21 July 1942) is a French actress.
+Véronique Vendell (born Claude Marie Rose Duraffourd, 21 July 1942) is a French actress.
 She appeared mainly in French and German productions, but had roles in both Peter Glenville's Becket and Sam Peckinpah's Cross of Iron and its sequel Breakthrough.

+Early life

+Claude Marie Rose Duraffourd, was born on 21 July 21 1942, in Lodève, Occitania, (near Montpellier) to a mother and father who were both doctors.

+Career

 The two movies she appears in with Peter O'Toole, she plays his lover or would-be lover: these are Becket and The Night of the Generals.
 She also had a prominent role in Code 7, Victim 5.